Apple Hospitality REIT, Inc. (APLE) CEO Justin Knight on Q1 2020 Results - Earnings Call Transcript

 Justin Knight

 Liz commented in her prepared remarks that the majority of the shift we saw, as we rounded out the month of March, was really the result in changes in business mix.
 So, a move away from transient both business and leisure towards the negotiated business, which is generally discounted business.
-And given the low occupancy level, the bulk of the business in our hotels as we round out March and April fit into that category with a significant amount of first responders, national guard business of that type in addition to other business clients, what we've seen and we've highlighted in Carolina Beach example is, in those markets where we're seeing a leisure, transient return.
-We're seeing an ability to get into push rates as occupancies get closer to sell out or are we just kind of higher ranges.
+And given the low occupancy level, the bulk of the business in our hotels as we round out March and April fit into that category with a significant amount of first responders, national guard business of that type in addition to other business clients, what we've seen and we've highlighted in Carolina Beach example is, in those markets where we're seeing a leisure, transient return we're seeing an ability to get in push rates as occupancies get closer to sell out or are we just kind of higher ranges.

-But as we look forward, in the near term the decrease in rates has been largely attributable to the mix of business, I think our expectation is that as we begin to ramp occupancy at least in the early stages, markets will be incredibly competitive and we're working with our management companies to ensure that we're maximizing rates wherever possible, recognizing that we will still be competing for a smaller number of guests in many of our markets, and they need to make adjustments to rate in order to build that space occupancy.
-But what we've seen to-date is largely a mix of business related and the other is for expectations to the future.
+But as we look forward, in the near term the decrease in rates has been largely attributable to the mix of business, I think our expectation is that as we begin to ramp occupancy at least in the early stages, markets will be incredibly competitive and we're working with our management companies to ensure that we're maximizing rates wherever possible, recognizing that we will still be competing for a smaller number of guests in many of our markets, and they need to make adjustments to rate in order to build back base occupancy.
+But what we've seen to-date is largely a mix of business related and the other is more expectation for the future.

 Neil Malkin